lpqueiroz/booking-management-service/README.md

 docker-compose up --build
 ```

-Then run the application, run the command below from the root of the project:
+Then to run the application, run the command below from the root of the project:

 ```bash
 sbt run